Communities

 3. Yes, but you would need to modify the MWE so as to step 2 be "sdd instead.
 Then the answer would be %d|pu!s.

-mcp‭ wrote almost 2 years ago
+mcp‭ wrote about 2 years ago

 Very, very cool!
 Thank you for the thorough response!